Physical activity as a preventative

 Active Essex and Chelmsford City Council hope to continue this collaborative approach into the next financial year, connecting even more organisations and supporting the development of new physical activity opportunities across the district.

-By strengthening the Find Your Active Chelmsford network and supporting organisations through funding such as Small Grants and the Places and Spaces Fund, we’ve been able to empower more local groups to reach residents who are inactive, isolated or facing barriers to participation.
-The growing collaboration across Chelmsford shows what’s possible when partners share insight, connect their strengths and work with a truly community focused approach.
+By strengthening the Find Your Active Chelmsford network and supporting organisations through funding, we’ve been able to empower more local groups to reach residents who are inactive, isolated or facing barriers to participation.
+The growing collaboration across Chelmsford shows what’s possible when partners share insight, connect strengths and work on a community focused approach.
 I’m proud of the progress made and excited to see this impact continue to grow.

 Chloe Hinds, Relationship Development Officer, Mid Essex